aukspot/dles/README.md

 - [Connections Game](https://connectionsgame.org) - Group words that share a common thread.
 Basically a copy of NYT Connections but with 3 difficulty modes and a good archive.
 - [Contexto](https://contexto.me) - Guess words to see how close they are to the secret word in terms of context, eventually guessing the secret word.
 - [Couples](https://www.couples.game) - Guess the chained word pairs in 3 tries.
-- [Couplit](https://couplit.io) - Arrange the letters to spell out a phrase based on today's theme.
 - [CraftWord](https://craftword.game) - Get from the starting word to the ending word in as few words as possible.
 At each step you can either add a letter, remove a letter, change a letter, or rearrange letters.
 - [Crossflip](https://puzzmallow.com/crossflip) - Flip letter tiles to create words that fit today's theme.
 - [Crosshare](https://crosshare.org) - Daily mini crossword from an open-source community of crossword makers.